 There is no need to excavate the road to install them on a roadway.
 You can simply bolt them down and save time.
 Since they are stand-alone products, they cause minimal disruption to a pedestrian and people biking and walking.

 Pros and cons of using ORCA lane separators

 - You can install them separately at a particular distance.
-This helps people who are riding a bike and other similar vehicles to enter or exit cycling tracks also called bicycle lanes and cycle paths at different points.
-It also allows emergency vehicles and police vehicles to use bicycling or cycling tracks when they have to reach the destination fast.
+This helps people who are riding a bike and other similar vehicles to enter or exit cycling tracks, also called bicycle lanes and cycle paths, at different points.
+It also allows emergency vehicles and police vehicles to use bicycling or cycling tracks when they have to reach their destination fast.

 - They have highly visible markings on them that make them visible to bicycles and vehicular traffic even when the road is dark.
 It helps in preventing crashes between lane separators and people on bikes.